Acknowledgement Letter

 Work Package

-Work package is used to define and group different parts of a project in a way that helps organise and define the overall project.
+Used to define and group different parts of a project in a way that helps organise and define the overall project.